ppy/osu-wiki/wiki/Tournaments/GBC/GBC_2024_Spring/en.md

 3. The organiser will provide alternative tournament slots before the start of matches each week, creating a schedule that is satisfactory to all players.
    - In case a special match time is required, please inform the organiser in advance.
 The organiser will try to fulfill the requirements of all players, but **cannot** make any guarantees.
 4. Matches may not be scheduled to any time **beyond Sunday, 23:59 (UTC+08)** of the week they are to be played at.
-   - Even if needed, the match must be completed by next Wednesday; later reschedule requests will be rejected.
+   - Even if needed, the match must be completed by the next Wednesday; later reschedule requests will be rejected.
    - **Do not ask for a reschedule unless it is absolutely needed.
 The host reserves the right to deny any reschedule requests.**

 ### Playoff stage

-The rules are largely the same as in the regular season.
+The rules are largely the same as in the regular stage.

 1. The organiser will invite some players from the EX group to participate in the playoffs.
 2. There will be four separate mappools for each playoff round, with a varying number of beatmaps of different types: